 A 2017 study of cannabinoids and specific sleep disorders looked at two animal studies using CBD to determine its effects on sleep quality and the sleep-wake cycle.
-One of the studies found that a higher dose of CBD REM increased rapid eye movement (REM) sleep latency or the time it takes to fall asleep.
+One of the studies found that a higher dose of CBD REM caused increased rapid eye movement (REM) sleep latency, or the time it takes to reach the REM stage of sleep.
 This effect comes despite cannabis showing the potential to put people in a deeper sleep.

 The other animal CBD study reported a decrease in anxiety-induced REM sleep suppression.
-This effect was credited to CBD blocking such reactions while having no impact on non-rapid eye movement (NREM), or dreamless sleep.
+This effect was credited to CBD blocking such reactions while having no impact on non-rapid eye movement (NREM) stages of sleep, or dreamless sleep.
 The report also cited various findings to suggest CBD and THC combined may be useful while THC alone, as well as synthetics, decreases sleep latency.

 Potential Side Effects